 The average American throws away 65 pounds of clothing every single year.
 Some don’t fit, but some only have small defects that people don’t have the time or skill to fix themselves.
 How much money could your teen save over their lifetime if they knew how to repair their clothes, not just replace them?

 I taught myself how to sew as an adult, but it is now a skill I use frequently.
 Sewing on a button is easy work and only requires a needle and thread.
-Patching a rip is equally easy with a simple mending stitch, something I have to use for Daddy Fish and Fuss Fish regularly!
-Putting a patch on can be a little more difficult, but iron on patches are plenty for clothes to use for yard work or maintenance projects!
+Patching a rip is equally simple with a simple mending stitch, something I have to use for Daddy Fish and Fuss Fish regularly!
+Putting a patch on can be a little more difficult, but iron-on patches are plenty for clothes to use for yard work or maintenance projects!

 Maintenance Life Skills for Teens